sectionhiker.com

 5. Use extra caution near road crossings and in valleys where hunters and game tend to congregate.

 If you’re shopping for blaze orange wear, the vest shown above is available in the Appalachian Trail Conservancy online store.
-Etowah outfitters sells a blaze orange silnylon backpack cover and Cabela’s has a wide selection of blaze orange wind shirts, hats, and vests.
+Amazon also sells a wide selection of very affordable blaze orange hats and caps that can help keep you visible and safe during hunting season.

 2. This is a great article.
 I know what it is like to hunt and bike in areas where hunters frequent, and you are right on about those feelings of “defenselessness” at the sound of a gunshot.
 These are some great tips.
 If it is alright with you, I’m going to drop a link to this article on my site.
 Thanks for a great article, I’m adding you to my blogroll.